cultureamp/kaizen-design-system/packages/tailwind/README.md

 To learn more on how Tailwind merges its config refer to the docs [here](https://tailwindcss.com/docs/presets#merging-logic-in-depth).
 ### Example

-The kaizen `Preset` has following config for `borderRadius`, which will update the classes available to the Tailwind `rounded` utility:
+The Kaizen `Preset` has following config for `borderRadius`, which will update the classes available to the Tailwind `rounded` utility:

 ```json
 ...